Trevor20/SQL-PowerBI-Portfolio/projects/Project4-RealEstateAnalysis/README.md

-# Real Estate Analysis in The UAE Using SQL and Power BI
+# Real Estate Analysis in The UAE using SQL and Power BI

 ## 🚀 Project Overview

 This project analyzes real estate listings data using SQL for data manipulation and Power BI for interactive visualizations.
 The goal is to derive insights into listing characteristics across different cities in the UAE, listing and price trends over time.

 ## [Report](https://github.com/Trevor20/SQL-PowerBI-Portfolio/tree/main/projects/Project4-RealEstateAnalysis/report)

+## 🧠 Business Problem

+Real estate market in UAE is really competitive.
+Investors in this market wants to understand apartment listing trends and characteristics across cities in UAE in order to better target rental opportunities in the future.

 ## 🎯 Objectives